• Skip to primary navigation

 A frying pan with penne pasta, asparagus pieces and two lemon slices

-Lemon Pepper Pasta with Asparagus
+Lemon Pepper Pasta in 15 Minutes!

-4.3 from 6 votes
+4.6 from 9 votes

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Total Time 15 mins
+Total Time 15 minutes mins

 Course Main Course